textX/textX/docs/src/registration.md

 - `debug` - a bool flag which tells us if we are running in debug mode and should we produce more output
 - `**custom_args` - additional generator-specific arguments.
 When the generator
-  is called from the CLI this parameter will hold all other switches that are not recognized
+  is called from the CLI this parameter will hold all other non-defaul switches.
+  These switches will be validated against the list of `GeneratorParam` as supplied by the last optional parameter of `GeneratorDesc`.

 For example: